 ... instead of body part.

-We are actually talking about body parts from pigs, cattle and sheep.
-The term "meat" softens the reality and is so deeply embedded in our vocabulary that we no longer question it.
+Actually, it is body parts of pigs, cattle and sheep.
+The term "meat" softens reality and sits so deeply in our vocabulary that we no longer even question it.

 2. processing plant